vasudev-io/BSE-Fintech/README.md

   - These functions are used for comparing trading strategies by conducting various statistical tests.

 ## License
-- The code is open-sourced under the MIT License.
+- The BSE code is open-sourced under the MIT License.
 The full text of the license can be found in the LICENSE file in the [original code repository](https://github.com/davecliff/BristolStockExchange).